ceb-os/cloud-infrastructure-engineer-challenge/README.md

 You should now see a JSON object detailing information about the RDS.

-Once you've tested the function, you can test the alarms by connecting to the database and executing the .sql scripts in the "alarm testing" directory.
+Once you've tested the function, you can test the alarms by connecting to the database and executing the .sql scripts in the "alarm testing" directory (remember to accept the subscription created by SNS that was sent to the configured sns email).
 First you'll need to run:
 ```
 simulate_load.psql
 ```